cz0479y/next16-commerce/STEPS.md

 - We can generateStaticParams the different variants of loggedIn/nonLoggedIn state.
 - Call this function instead of isAuthenticated now.
 Avoiding doing auth check in the components themselves.
 - This is actually a common pattern, and is also recommended by the vercel flags sdk using a precompute function.
 And used by i18n libraries.
-- Client side fetch with useSWR the user specific stuff on the product page, and the reviews because we want them fresh, cache HIT.
+- But to be able to cache this product page, I need to client side fetch with useSWR the user specific stuff on the product page, and the reviews because we want them fresh.
+All to get this cache HIT!
 - Passing lot's of props now from the server side params, losing compositional benefits.
+And it's even more complex.
-- But, hassle API Endpoints.
+- And, hassle API endpoints, multiple data fetching strategies again.
 Pages routes flashbacks.
-- And it's even more complex and we're even breaking the sweet new feature typed routes!
-Need this as Route everywhere.
-And what about the home page, do we need to client side fetch everything here too?
+- (And we're even breaking the sweet new feature typed routes!
+Need this as Route everywhere.)
+- And what about the home page, do we need to client side fetch everything user specific here too?
-- It's a viable pattern.
-Useful for things like feature flags and more regardless etc, , but I don't feel smart enough for this, and let's say we are not interested in rewriting our app.
+- This is a viable pattern, and useful for things like feature flags and more regardless etc, but let's say we are actually not interested in rewriting our app, and want to keep it as simple as possible.

 ## Mark dynamic/static components